ggmichael/craterstats/README.md

 To simplify the construction of the command line, certain plot properties are persistent.
 If, for example, you specify `source=C:\tmp\area1.scc` in the first overplot, this becomes the default for subsequent overplots.
 Only when you wish to introduce a different source file do you need to specify it again.
 This also applies to other properties where it is useful, including `binning=`, `colour=` and `psym=`.

+Uncertainty plots for the evaluation of small-area, low-number counts, assuming a complete count of craters larger than d_min can be generated
+(plots for k, measured error and measured/actual age - see Michael, Liu (2025)):

+    craterstats -pr uncertainty -cs n83 -d_min 0.15

 # Examples